YELLOWSTONE PHOTOGRAPHY WORKSHOP

 • Sturdy camera bag

-• Laptop if you’d like to review your images with Barrett
+• Laptop if you’d like to review your images with Alan

 pp sharing